wthirsh/wthirsh.github.io/README.md

-* My name is William Hirsh and I am a graduate stuedent at UCLA Geography
+My name is William Hirsh and I am a graduate student in the Geography Department at UCLA

   ## Contact
   Email: wthirsh@g.ucla.edu